Salves are one part beeswax, one part cocoa butter and one part Mother Nature’s healing herbs. They are literally the dab that heals.

 By the way, I created the salves for me.
 I fit every category listed above and some I don’t want to admit.
 So, if you are remotely like me, here are some healing salves to help with life’s bruises and pains:

-1. Healing Salve contains calendula and comfrey.
+1. All Purpose Salve contains calendula, yarrow, and comfrey.
 Use it for dry skin and cuts and bruises.
 (Um, remember the alligator skin?)

-2. Weekend Warrior salve contains dandelion, goldenrod, st john wort and occasionally arnica.
-Arnica is a small plant in the garden and does not produce an abundance of flowers.
+2. Weekend Warrior salve contains dandelion, goldenrod, st john wort and arnica.
 The salve is great for aching muscles, joints, and hands.
 (Cross fit anyone?)

-3. Headache and Cold salve contain lemon balm, chamomile, lavender, and peppermint.
+3. Pounding Head and Tension salve contain lemon balm, chamomile, lavender, and peppermint.
 All these herbs help with calming the body and great for headaches and colds.
 Dap some behind your ears and on the offending pain, and relax.
 Let the herbs do their magic.

-4. Poison Ivy and Bug Bite salve contain jewelweed and plantain.
+4. Outdoor Ouchie salve contain jewelweed and plantain.
 Jewelweed is nature’s antidote to poison ivy.
 Fortunately for you, it grows in abundance in my raspberry patch.
 It also helps with bug bites.
 I used it for bee stings.
 The plantain is very soothing to the skin.